an-tamplier/youtube-concept/README.md

 # Youtube-concept - training example.
-The project was completed by: an-tamplier
+The project was executed by: an-tamplier

 ## The technologies used are as follows:
 - HTML